Charles Rogier: Political rise

 From 1861, Rogier served as Minister for Foreign Affairs.
 In this capacity he achieved a diplomatic triumph in freeing the navigation of the river Scheldt, thus enabling Antwerp to become the second port on the mainland of Europe.
 Electorally defeated at Dinant, he represented Tournai from 1863, a post he held until his death.

 Later life

 By now his younger colleague, Frère-Orban, gradually overshadowed his chief, and in 1868 Rogier finally retired from power.
 He continued, however, to take part in public life, and was elected president of the extraordinary session of the chamber of representatives in 1878, but was replaced by Jules Guillery later the same year.
 The fiftieth anniversary of the kingdom of Belgium in 1880, and two years later that of his entry into parliament, were the occasion of demonstrations in his honour.
-He died at Brussels on 27 May 1885, and his remains were accorded a public funeral.
+He died in Brussels on 27 May 1885, and his remains were accorded a public funeral.

 Legacy

-Today, one of Brussels' central squares, the Place Charles Rogier/Karel Rogierplein, is named in is honour.
+Today, one of Brussels' central squares, the Charles Rogier Square, is named in his honour, as is the nearby Rogier metro station.

+A 1897 statue of Rogier by Guillaume de Groot stands at the center of the Freedom Square (Brussels)|Freedom Square, another prominent space in central Brussels.